Foreign Ministry (Oman): History

 Although Oman enjoys a high degree of internal stability, regional tensions in the aftermath of the Persian Gulf War and the Iran-Iraq war continue to necessitate large defence expenditures.
 In 2015, Oman budgeted $9.9 billion for defence.
 Oman maintains a small but professional and effective military, supplied mainly with British equipment in addition to items from the United States, France, and other countries.
 British officers, on loan or on contract to the Sultanate, help staff the armed forces, although a programme of "Omanization" has steadily increased the proportion of Omani officers over the past several years.

 When war broke out in Yemen, Oman's Foreign Ministry offered its service as a facilitator in the search for peace.

 During the Qatar diplomatic crisis, which began in June 2017 and saw a rift between Qatar and a Saudi-led coalition, Oman remained neutral and maintained friendly relations with both sides.
-Omani ports were used to reroute cargo bound for Qatar when these ships were boycotted by most of Qatar's other neighbours countries.
+Omani ports were used to reroute cargo bound for Qatar when these ships were boycotted by most of Qatar's other neighbours.
 The rift caused a crisis for the Gulf Cooperation Council, with members Bahrain, the UAE and Saudi Arabia severing diplomatic and economic ties with Qatar.
 The diplomatic crisis was resolved in January 2021 during a GCC summit.

 Prior to the establishment of the Foreign Ministry in 1970, Oman had few formal agreements with other countries, although its strategic location on the edge of the Arabian Peninsula and flourishing maritime trade routes meant Oman had close commercial and cultural links across the Indian Ocean.
 In 1800, Oman and the United Kingdom signed a treaty which established their special relationship and permitted the UK close involvement in Oman's civil and military affairs.
 In 1833, Oman signed a treaty of friendship and commerce with a trade representative of the United States.